Music geeks are tearing apart this ‘Joy to the World’ cake and it’s hilarious

-When George Frideric Handel wrote the melody to ‘Joy to the World’ in the early 18th century, he wrote it in 2/4 time with a bouncy, dotted rhythm.
+When famed US hymn composer Lowell Mason wrote the melody to ‘Joy to the World’ in the mid-19th century, he wrote it in 2/4 time with a bouncy, dotted rhythm.

 Unfortunately this cake, which reads ‘Joy to the World… is a major scale’, appears to have ignored all the original meter of the song.

 Now, it has become the subject of Instagram-based ridicule:

 Comments include: "Cute, but the metric notation is a tad bit off", "None of the measures have a full 4 beats" and "oh this is a train wreck".

 All credit for the cake goes to Deborah Rambo Sinn.